containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 <Tabs groupId="operating-systems">
 <TabItem value="win" label="Windows">

 On Windows, ensure that your podman machine is a recent one.
-You can check using the `podman version` command
+You can check using the `podman version` command.

 Depending on the output of the command, you might have extra steps to do.